shocker70/test-circleci/README.rst

 *For the 6th step: On this example i dont deploy the code into any machine but i run a little ansible play book just to show that tools like ansible can be used to automate deploys via circleci.

+Important: One of the ideas also is that the code that is just commited by the developer can trigger a CircleCI workflow and be tested immediatly, making errors visible faster and eassiers.